 |Institutional Intelligent Portfolios® through Charles Schwab||Up to 1.00%|

-Besides the asset-based fee, clients could also be responsible for trading costs like administrative expenses, brokerage commissions and fund expenses.
+Besides the asset-based fee, clients could also be responsible for trading costs such as administrative expenses, brokerage commissions and fund expenses.

 Financial planning services fees: Mariner Wealth Advisors could include basic financial planning for investment advisory clients.
-If a client needs more sophisticated financial planning or tax preparation work, they need to pay extra.
-Mariner Wealth Advisors could charge an hourly fee, a fixed fee or a percentage of the client’s assets (up to 0.25%).
-You negotiate the fee structure when signing up.
+If a client needs more sophisticated financial planning or tax preparation work, they may need to pay an additional fee, which could be based on the client’s net worth, a flat or hourly rate or a percentage of assets under advisement, up to 0.25%.
+Clients will negotiate their fee structure when signing up.

 Mariner Wealth Advisors disciplinary disclosures